gustavodembicki/gustavodembicki/README.md

 > If you want to talk about fragile topic, I'll respect your opinion and I would like to be respected too.
 &nbsp;

-🌝 And that is it, if you want to talk a bit more and know me better, just call me!
+🌝 And that's it, if you want to talk a bit more and know me better, just call me!
 I'll appreciate to talk and share my experiences with you.

 &nbsp;